What Are the Benefits of Speeding Up a Website?

 Unnecessary plugins and add-ons can reduce your website speed by A LOT, and it’s especially important to pay attention to them if you use blogging CMSs like WordPress, Joomla or Drupal.

-A good case study about the impact plugins can have on a website’s speed is this one by Mike in which he reveals how he was able to take his website speed from 4.23 seconds to 1.33 seconds; while analysing his website to see what was slowing things down, Mike realised that plugins contributed to a whopping 86% of his website load time.
+A good case study about the impact plugins can have on a website’s speed is this one by Mike in which he reveals how he was able to take his website speed from 4.23 seconds to 1.33 seconds; while analyzing his website to see what was slowing things down, Mike realized that plugins contributed to a whopping 86% of his website load time.

 It’s very important to note that it’s not just about the number of plugins you have installed on your website but about the quality as well; a website with 50 plugins can load much faster than a website with 10 plugins if the website with fewer plugins have crappy plugins; generally, you want to avoid plugins that load a lot of scripts and styles, plugins that perform lots of remote requests and plugins that add extra database queries to every page on your website.